Harappan-era Gujarat city Dholavira inscribed on UNESCO World Heritage List

-Dholavira, a Harappan-era metropolis, in Gujarat has been inscribed on the UNESCO World Heritage List, the organisation said on Tuesday.

-"Dholavira: A Harappan City, in India, just inscribed on the @UNESCO #WorldHeritage List.
-Congratulations!"
+“Dholavira: A Harappan city, in India, just inscribed on the @UNESCO #WorldHeritage List.
+Congratulations!”
 UNESCO tweeted.
+The ongoing 44th session of the World Heritage Committee of UNESCO has already given India a new world heritage site in the form of the Rudreswara/Ramappa Temple in Telangana, which dates back to the 13th century.

 🔴 BREAKING!